Nail-biting is a nerve impulse or a form of obsessive-compulsive disorder. With it, self-injury is possible.

 o Mindful self-hypnosis, which is a highly effective self-hypnosis technique for physical and mental self-influencing results.

 You can find additional information regarding methods of biodynamic hypnosis HERE.
 Please also note the paragraph about contraindications.
 Any questions?
-Give us a call or arrange a ½ hour free appointment.
+Give us a call on 01774512080.

-§§§ We are not doctors, do not make any medical diagnoses, administer or prescribe any medications and we do not give any promises of healing.
-Our work as a hypnotherapist (state approved for psychotherapy / health insurance) cannot replace a visit to a doctor.
-The therapists can decide in individual cases whether to accept or reject a treatment.
+§§§ We are not doctors, do not make any medical diagnoses, administer or prescribe any medications, and we do not give any promises of healing.
+Our work as a hypnotherapist (state-approved for psychotherapy/health insurance) cannot replace a visit to a doctor.
+The therapists can decide in individual cases whether to accept or reject treatment.